 - 1. Enter a Policy Name in the field provided.
-Select Internet Access as the Policy Type. - Click the Edit List button.
-This will open the List of computers screen, shown in Figure 5-24.
+Select Internet Access as the Policy Type. - 2.
+Click the Edit List of PCs button.
+This will open the List of PCs screen.
 From this screen, you can enter the IP address or MAC address of any computer to which this policy will apply.
 You can even enter ranges of computers by IP address.
-Click the Apply button to save your settings, the Cancel button to undo any changes, and the Close button to return to the Filters tab. - If you wish to Deny or Allow Internet access for those computers you listed on the List of PCs screen, click the option. - 4.
-You can filter access to various services accessed over the Internet, such as FTP or Telnet, by selecting a service from the drop-down menus next to Blocked Services.
-If a service isn't listed, you can click the Add/ Edit Service button to open the Port Service screen, shown in Figure 5-25, and add a service to the list.
-You will need to enter a Service name, as well as the Protocol and Port Range used by the service. - 5.
-By selecting the appropriate setting next to Days and Time, choose when Internet access will be filtered. - 6.
-Click the Save Settings button to activate the policy.
+Click the Save Settings button to save your settings, the Cancel Changes button to undo any changes and return to the Filters tab.

-Figure 5-22: Access Restriction
+Figure 5-20: Internet Access